BZWayne/dgi_project/README.md

 ## LAUNCH

 ### Ubuntu 20.04: Dgistreamer as SENDER
-- Load sender.json to Dgistreamer.
+- Load sender.json from /json_files folder to Dgistreamer.
 - Correct the IP and PORT

 ### Jetson Nano Jetpack 4.4: OpenCV +  gstreamer + ML as RECEIVER